kohakus/LabelFM/README.md

 The Dependency of this project is almost the same as pyimgui.
 In this project, the GLFW3 is used as the rendering backend.
 To install imgui with different built-in backend integrations, just follow the installation guide of pyimgui: [pyimgui.readthedocs.io](https://pyimgui.readthedocs.io/en/latest/index.html).

-Besides, The Image library Pillow and the python fundamental package NumPy are also needed.
+Besides, The open source Image library Pillow, the computer vision library OpenCV and the python fundamental package NumPy are also needed.

 ### Examples